wenrui2000/WRag/README.md

 ## Overview

 This project is a Retrieval-Augmented Generation (RAG) application built with Haystack 2.
-It demonstrates how to create a functional search and generative question-answering system with a user-friendly interface.

 For detailed architectural decisions and technical design, see the [Technical Design Document](./techdesign.md).